Connor Wright

 Connor prides himself on working closely with clients to ensure that the best outcome is achieved for their needs.
 He aims to provide bespoke solutions and detail-oriented advice and advocacy.

 Connor has successfully advised and represented a broad range of claimants and respondents in the Employment Tribunal.
-Connor’s concurrent experience in the County Court and High Court makes him well-placed to assist in relation to a wide range of disputes.
+Connor’s concurrent experience in the County Court and High Court makes him well-placed to assist in relation to multi-disciplinary disputes.
 He regularly represents clients in the Employment Tribunal and civil courts concerning issues surrounding personal injury, data protection, and contractual disputes.
-Connor has also successfully represented clients in relation to allegations of non-employment discrimination and breaches of contract in the civil courts.
+Connor also regularly represents clients in relation to allegations of non-employment discrimination and breaches of contract in the civil courts.

 Connor’s recent Employment Tribunal cases include: